P. V. S. Rao: Awards and honours

-Rao is an elected Fellow of the Indian Academy of Sciences, the Indian National Science Academy, National Academy of Sciences (India), and the Computer Society of India and the Acoustical Society of India.
+Rao is an elected Fellow of the Indian Academy of Sciences, the Indian National Science Academy, the National Academy of Sciences (India), and the Computer Society of India and the Acoustical Society of India.
 Distinguished Fellow of the Institute of Electrical and Electronics Engineers, and a Senior Member and Distinguished Visitor of the Institution of Electronics and Telecommunication Engineers.
-He received the Vikram Sarabhai Award from the Hari Om Ashram, Gujarat in 1976.
-Three major awards reached him in 1987, the Om Prakash Bhasin Award from O. P. Bhasin Foundation, VASVIK Industrial Research Award from Vividhlakshi Audyogik Samshodhan Vikas Kendra and the civilian honour of Padma Shri from the Government of India.
-The Computer Socienty of India honoured him with a Lifetime Achievement Award in 2012.
+He received the Vikram Sarabhai Award from Hari Om Ashram, Gujarat in 1976.
+Three major awards reached him in 1987, the Om Prakash Bhasin Award from the O. P. Bhasin Foundation, the VASVIK Industrial Research Award from Vividhlakshi Audyogik Samshodhan Vikas Kendra and the civilian honour of Padma Shri from the Government of India.
+The Computer Society of India honoured him with a Lifetime Achievement Award in 2012.